renaissance-publishing/renaissance/content/chapters/06-other-nations.md

 - Friendly with the Commonwealth, though independent.
 - May be forced into closer alliance, as they are pressured by Goblins on the Eastern shore and Shaded Sea peoples on the West.

-The Raptor's Protectorate is, like the Commonwealth, a vibrant alliance of many peoples, and the strongest (native) nation on their Plane
+The Raptor's Protectorate is, like the Commonwealth, a vibrant alliance of many peoples, and the strongest (native) nation on their Plane.
 Unlike the Commonwealth, however, they are not an enlightened alliance of peaceful expansion and voluntary inclusion; instead, they are an alliance of necessity, formed centuries ago to resist raids by the Shaded-Sea People and now absorbing the refugees created by the Goblin Empire's conquest of the Ruby Plane.

 <aside class="floating">